Barg0/Intune-Platform-Scripts/Diagnostics - Custom Log File Directory/README.md

 ```
 C:\ProgramData\Microsoft\IntuneManagementExtension\Logs
 ```
 It is possible to write logs there; however, if your script runs with **logged-on user credentials**, it may not have permission to write there.
-A custom folder like `%ProgramData%\IntuneLogs` ensures that logs are written successfully regardless of execution context.
+A custom folder like `%ProgramData%\IntuneLogs` ensures that logs are written successfully regardless of the execution context.

 ---